 Feature very stiff ankles and padded inner lining for a combination of support and comfort.
 Fits most skaters comfortably, with little adjustment needed.

 Skate uppers can break away from the sole after many uses.

 Perfect for professional skaters or someone just starting out.
-This boot is created with entry level blade technology that is long-lasting and stable.
-The high top style is cushioned for plush comfort and added stability.
+The boot is created with entry-level blade technology that is long-lasting and stable.
+The high-top style is cushioned for plush comfort and stability.